5 Rules for a Successful Open Marriage, According to Those in Open Marriages

 Yes, monogamy has traditionally governed the world of romantic relationships.
 But open marriages and open relationships are becoming more acceptable as modern couples look for alternatives to traditional coupling.
-However, steering away from convention doesn’t mean diving into the Wild West of love and sex.
-Open relationships have just as many — or more — guidelines to keep in mind to ensure all parties are happy.
-To understand the nuances a bit better, we spoke to a variety of couples in open relationships who offered some advice for those who want to get started.
-Expanding the bounds of your relationship takes works, and it takes discipline, they said.
-It can also offer a new level of emotional and physical intimacy.
-Here are the big rules they mentioned.
+Steering away from convention, however, doesn’t mean diving into the Wild West of love and sex.
+Open marriages have just as many — if not more — guidelines for keeping all of the involved parties happy.
+There are many variations of open relationship rules, but they all require trust and understanding.

-5 Rules for an Open Relationship
+5 Rules for a Successful Open Relationship

-Talk About Protection
+- Talk About Protection

 While open relationships require flexibility, there are some non-negotiables to establish.
 Entertaining a conversation concerning safe sex is one of them.
 “It’s crucial that these ground rules be discussed and agreed upon in advance.
 This is a matter of ethics and consent,” says Patricia Jonson.
 She’s been with her partner Mark for nearly 20 years.
 During that time, they’ve engaged in various forms of non-monogamy.
 They’ve even put together some books on the subject.
 Some folks may insist on condoms during each encounter.
 Others cater the rules to the specific relationships they’re involved in.
 Judith has been involved in an open relationship for the past eight years.
 Her rule is that condoms must be used for at least six months into a new sexual relationship.
 “That’s the time it takes for me to vet someone,” she says.
 Talk to your partner(s), and figure out what works for everyone involved.

-Sort Out the Sleeping Arrangements
+- Sort Out the Sleeping Arrangements

 Different couples will come to different agreements concerning sleeping arrangements.
 If you live alone, or with your primary partner, then spending an occasional night out might not be such a big deal.
 But if you have a family at home, things can get messy.
-When John and his wife first decided to open up the marriage, they had two young children at home.
+When John and his wife first decided to go the open marriage route, they had two young children at home.
 “We established a rule where we would agree to come home at the end of the night.
 We would both be back in bed together,” he explained.
 “We wanted to protect our kids.
 We wanted to emphasize our dyadic relationship.”
 As time went on, they started to bend the rules.
 “Within a year we were comfortable enough with poly that we were fine with one of us going away for a weekend with a lover while the other stayed home with the kids.”
 Again, different families demand different kinds of structure.
 Do your best to figure out which one works for you and yours.

-It’s important to have structure when diving into new territory.
+It’s important to have structure when diving into new territory, this applies to open marriages as well.
 “Having rules is a way of ensuring emotional alignment while establishing a foundation for exploring more freely,” says Patricia.
 But it’s also important to recognize that people change.
 And when that happens, it might be time to adjust the rules accordingly.
 “Don’t complicate things more than you have to,” says Judith.
 “Be negotiable.”
 And, remember, people aren’t perfect.
 The more rules we have in place, the more opportunity we have to slip up.
 When that happens, it’s important we don’t despair.
 “Be forgiving,” says Judith.
 “We are all human.
 I made some pretty significant errors in judgment when I first started out in this lifestyle.
 I didn’t know any better.
 I was still living by society’s traditional rulebook.
 But you have to realize that this particular relationship style removes us from their values and morals.
 You have to shift your view and look at things with a new set of eyes.”